-For credit to be received on in class work/homework, important information given in the question, the entry you made into your calculator, and your answer must be written in your own hand.
-In class work/homework must be legible with questions in order, answers circled, and with a blank space between the questions.
+To receive credit for In Class/Homework Assignments, important information given in the question, the entry you made into your calculator, and your answer must be written in your own hand.
+In class/Homework Assignments must be written legibly, with questions in order, answers circled, and with a blank space between the questions.
+Assignment papers torn from a spiral notebook will not be accepted with ragged edges.
 If you miss class on a Wednesday due to illness, and you may turn it in on the following Friday with no reduction in the grade.